AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/DataRetrieval_API.md

 ```

-Specifies beginning date and time.
-The default value is specified in the [Index Config](IndexConfig.md).
+Specifies beginning index.
+The default value is specified by the [IndexDataType](DataViews_API.md).
 ```csharp
 string startIndex [FromQuery] [Required] [No Default Value]
 ```

-Specifies end date and time.
-The default value is specified in the [Index Config](IndexConfig.md).
+Specifies end index.
+The default value is specified by the [IndexDataType](DataViews_API.md).
 ```csharp
 string endIndex [FromQuery] [Required] [No Default Value]
 ```